• Skip to primary navigation

 • Lower the heat to medium low, add the diced roasted red peppers, shredded meat, frozen peas, salt, and white pepper to taste.
 Stir and cook until heated through, roughly 5 minutes.

-• Serve warm over cooked brown rice or the carb of your choice with chopped parsley as a garnish.
+• Serve warm over cooked rice or the carb of your choice with chopped parsley as a garnish.

 Crock Pot Instructions